 GL: Yeah, well, he wasn’t Kubrick.
 [Laughs.]
 I remember in “2001” it took two or three days to get one shot once.
 In Bert Gordon’s movie, we would’ve been halfway through the film!

 Tags: 2001: A Space Odyssey, Antonio Isasi, Arthur C. Clarke, Bert Gordon, Elia Kazan, Elke Sommer, Elvis Presley, Firecreek, Frank Poole, Gary Lockwood, Gary Mitchell, Gene Roddenberry, Henry Fonda, It Happened at the World's Fair, Jack Elam, Jackie Gleason, Jimmy Stewart, Lt.
-Bill Rice, Splendor in the Grass, Stanley Kubrick, Star Trek, The Lieutenant, The Light from the TV Shows, The Magic Sword, They Came to Rob Las Vegas, Vietnam War, Wild in the Country, Will Harris
+Bill Rice, Splendor in the Grass, Stanley Kubrick, Star Trek, The Lieutenant, The Light from the TV Shows, The Magic Sword, Vietnam War, Wild in the Country, Will Harris